samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 #### Background Connections

 Use the backgrounds of the characters to connect them to people and places in the city.
-These connections help the players feel like Greyhawk is their characters’ home—or will quickly become their new home.
-A character who was born and raised in Greyhawk might have known one of the city’s prominent figures for many years, while someone who has just arrived in the city might have a mutual friend with that connection or might carry a letter of introduction recommending them to that person.
+These connections help the players feel like Greyhawk is their characters' home—or will quickly become their new home.
+A character who was born and raised in Greyhawk might have known one of the city's prominent figures for many years, while someone who has just arrived in the city might have a mutual friend with that connection or might carry a letter of introduction recommending them to that person.
 (Each location detailed in the "[City Locations](#CityLocations)" section includes potential connections for two character backgrounds.)

 #### City Activities

 Greyhawk is an ideal place for activities that support adventuring.
-There’s endless opportunity for social interaction in such a bustling place, as well as places where characters can rest and recuperate between adventures, acquire new adventuring gear, and spend their gold.
+There's endless opportunity for social interaction in such a bustling place, as well as places where characters can rest and recuperate between adventures, acquire new adventuring gear, and spend their gold.

 #### Home Base

 As a home base for characters, Greyhawk can serve as a place to live, train, and recuperate between adventures.
 As described under "[Getting Players Invested](/sources/dnd/dmg-2024/creating-campaigns#GettingPlayersInvested)" in this chapter, Greyhawk offers a host of potential friends, rivals, villains, and resources.
-Use the people and locations mentioned in this chapter as a starting point for fleshing out characters’ connections to the city, and work with your players to develop those connections.
+Use the people and locations mentioned in this chapter as a starting point for fleshing out characters' connections to the city, and work with your players to develop those connections.
 Choose one neighborhood of the city (see "[City Neighborhoods](#CityNeighborhoods)" below) as a focus for the characters and their activities.

 #### Urban Adventures

-A city isn’t just a place to spend time between adventures—plenty of adventures happen within the city walls.
+A city isn't just a place to spend time between adventures—plenty of adventures happen within the city walls.
 From wererats in the sewers to scheming bureaucrats in the halls of power, dangers lurk around every corner.

 ### City Overview